 We see a radical example of this kind of “metanoeō” in the very next passage, in Jesus’ calling of His first disciples.
 Let’s read:

 16 And as He walked by the Sea of Galilee, He saw Simon and Andrew his brother casting a net into the sea; for they were fishermen.
 17 Then Jesus said to them, “Follow Me, and I will make you become fishers of men.”
 18 They immediately left their nets and followed Him.

 19 When He had gone a little farther from there, He saw James the son of Zebedee, and John his brother, who also were in the boat mending their nets.
 20 And immediately He called them, and they left their father Zebedee in the boat with the hired servants, and went after Him.
 (Mark 1:16-20)

 You know, the abruptness and lack of context in this account initially bothered me.
 Why in the world would these fishermen leave their nets to follow a random guy they have potentially never met before?
-And then I finally realized that that is the exact question that Mark wants us to ask.
+And then I finally realized that that is the exact question that Mark wants us to ask!
 You see, the other Gospel writers intentionally give us a more thorough introduction to who Jesus is before He starts calling people to follow Him.
 Mark, on the other hand, wants to first establish up front that Jesus is a Man who is worth leaving everything behind to follow—even though we don’t know why yet!
-From this point on, Mark will spend the entire rest of the book answering this all-important, crucial question which lies at the heart of his gospel message: Why should I metanoeō?
+From this point on, Mark will spend the entire remainder of the book answering this all-important, crucial question which lies at the heart of his gospel message: Why should I metanoeō?
 Why should I also follow Jesus?